BenGRey5/New-currency-project/README.md

-# Planet Age Project
+# Currency Exchange Project
 ## Overview:
-This project is a calculator that takes the ages a user inputs and returns the desired age on other planets.
+This project is a calculator that takes a user's desired currencies and the amount they wish to exchange and returns the amount in the desired currency.
 ## Code contributors/Authors
 B.G Reynolds